fauxtix/DaisyPets/README.md

 - Expenses management

-- Record Vaccinations, visits to the vet, dewormers and feed dosage
+- Record vaccinations, visits to the vet, dewormers and feed dosage

 # Screenshots